Loway/OpenQueueMetricsAddOns/README.md

 A script to be run nightly that will notify the sysadmin of the errors encountered in the Qloader's log file.
 ### Count Agents - Version 1.0
 A PHP script that counts how many unique agents are running on a given set of queues and period
+### Remove all agents - Version 1.0
+A bash script that removes all dynamic agents from a queue.
 ### Sample project - Version 1.0
 This is a sample project to show standard file layout for sub-projects.